-- 1. Completion of all admission requirements (CPR Card, Proof of COVID Vaccination, and High School diploma/GED/Associates degree or higher. - 2.
+- 1. Completion of all admission requirements (CPR Card) and High School diploma/GED/Associates degree or higher. - 2.
 Have the required score or higher on the Wonderlic Scholastic Level Entrance Assessment, or TEAS, HESI, or PAX. - 3.
 Dawn Graduate (if applicable) - 4.
 Health Care Professional (if applicable) - 5.
 Completion of interview with admissions - 6.
-Completion of interview with nursing dean/faculty
+Completion of interview with Nursing Dean/faculty